Stefan Wilson: IndyCar

 Wilson made his IndyCar debut at the 2013 Grand Prix of Baltimore driving for Dale Coyne Racing, finishing sixteenth.
 His brother Justin drove the other full-time entry for Dale Coyne Racing, making the Wilson brothers the first pair of brothers to drive in IndyCar for the same team since Gary Bettenhausen and Tony Bettenhausen Jr. drove for their family team in 1983.

 In June 2014 Fan Force United announced that they had signed Wilson for the team's full-time step up to the IndyCar Series in 2015.
 However, this entry ultimately did not materialize.

 On 26 April 2016, it was announced that Wilson would be driving for KV Racing Technology at the 100th Running of the Indianapolis 500.
 Wilson would be driving the No. 25 Driven2SaveLives Chevy.
 He chose No. 25 in honor of his late brother Justin, who drove the No. 25 car when he received his fatal injuries during an incident at the 2015 ABC Supply 500.

 A fuel gamble put Wilson in the lead late in the 2018 Indianapolis 500, but he had to pit for fuel with four laps to go, and Will Power won the race.

 Wilson finished in last place at the 2021 Indianapolis 500 due to a crash upon entering the pit lane early in the race.

+During the 2023 Indianapolis 500, Wilson originally qualified for the race with a starting position of 25th on the grid.
+However, during the last practice session, Wilson suffered a back injury when he crashed after Katherine Legge ran into the back of him.
+As a result, Wilson was forced to withdraw from the event and was replaced by Graham Rahal, who initially failed to qualify after being bumped from the field.